hidetatz/shiba/README.md

 shiba is a programming language.
 Aims to be plain like Python, modern like Go/Rust.

 TODO (@hidetatz):
-- Implement struct and method
+- struct and method
-- Implement exception
+- error handling
-- Implement concurrency like Go
+- easy and simple concurrency like Go
+- formatter
+- installer
-- Implement format
+- package manager